nodejs/node/ROADMAP.md

 Channels are points of collaboration with the broader community and are not strictly scoped to a repository or branch.

-* Release - Stable production ready builds.
+* Release - Stable production-ready builds.
 Unique version numbers following semver.
 * Canary - Nightly builds w/ V8 version in Chrome Canary + changes landing to Node.js.
 No version designation.
 * NG - "Next Generation."
 No version designation.

 ## NG (Next Generation)

-In order for Node.js to stay competitive we need to work on the next generation of the platform which will more accurately integrate and reflect the advancements in the language and the ecosystem.
+In order for Node.js to stay competitive, we need to work on the next generation of the platform which will more accurately integrate and reflect the advancements in the language and the ecosystem.

-While this constitutes a great leap forward for the platform we will be making this leap without breaking backwards compatibility with the existing ecosystem of modules.
+While this constitutes a great leap forward for the platform we will be making this leap without breaking backward compatibility with the existing ecosystem of modules.

 ## Immediate Priorities

 ### Debugging and Tracing

-Debugging is one of the first things from everyone's mouth, both developer and enterprise, when describing trouble they've had with Node.js.
+Debugging is one of the first things from everyone's mouth, both developer, and enterprise, when describing trouble they've had with Node.js.

 The goal of Node.js' effort is to build a healthy debugging and tracing ecosystem and not to try and build any "silver bullet" features for core (like the domains debacle).